ibioChile/VidalLab/Pipelines/Tomato GRNs repository/GENIE3_Networks/README.md

-# Tomato GENIE3 Pipeline for Predictive Gene Regulatory Networks (pGRNs)
+# Tomato GENIE3 Pipeline for organ-level Gene Regulatory Networks

 This repository provides a modular and reproducible pipeline to construct gene regulatory networks (GRNs) from bulk RNA-seq count data using the [GENIE3](https://bioconductor.org/packages/GENIE3) algorithm.
 It is optimized for *Solanum lycopersicum* and designed for execution on HPC systems with SLURM support.